• Free shipping on all orders

 Taraxacum officinalis is the scientific name for a plant more commonly known as dandelion.
 However there are many species of Taraxacum that all tend to be lumped together under the dandelion heading.
 The good news about dandelions is that they aren’t toxic and won’t harm your dog under normal circumstances.

-The problem (and it’s a big one) is that many homeowners use herbicides and pesticides on their lawns, which are definitely toxic to dogs.
+The problem (and it is a big one) is that many homeowners use herbicides and pesticides on their lawns, which are definitely toxic to dogs.
 In other words, wild dandelions that have never been sprayed with chemicals are okay.
 However, if you or your lawn-care company use herbicides and pesticides, the dandelions in your yard should be avoided.
 The same goes for those found on roadside verges.

 dandelions on a board

-Image Credit: art kitchen, Shutterstock3
+Image by: art kitchen, Shutterstock3

 Divider-Dog bone- New